souriya777/spotify-mobile-svelte/README.md

 ✅✅✅ GOAL : MOST API CALLS ✅✅✅

+- fix(player): resolve "flash" when seek position
 - feat(player): what is default queue ?
 - feat(player): can set volume of device
 - feat(player): autoplay when click on next/previous
 - feat(player): merge sync-playbackstate & sync-track ? (redundant infos)
-- feat(player): can seek position by drag'n'drop progress bar

 - sync : what and when ?
   -- sync playbackState